 We’ll start off our adventure visiting Milan with a great overview of what the city has to offer by (drumroll please) taking a walking tour with Context.
 We think the tour best designed to kick off your trip is our History of Milan walking tour, which gives a solid overview of the city’s ancient and medieval history with a historian, including the Sforza castle.
 Since this tour finishes at Milan’s iconic Duomo, we might take a detour and climb all the way to the terrace.
 The view is incredible and absolutely worth the effort.

-We’ll probably be ready for a nibble at this point, so we’d consider lunch at La Rinascente, just a few meters away, which also has a terrace that is perfect in good weather.
+We’ll probably be ready for a nibble at this point, so we’d consider lunch at some nearby restaurants that also have a terrace that is perfect in good weather.

 In the afternoon, we’ll head to the historic artists’ neighborhood of Brera—also known as the the Milanese Montmartre.
 Here, we won’t want to miss the Brera art gallery (Pinacoteca).
 Why?
 Because it holds some of Milan’s greatest Renaissance and Baroque masterpieces.
 It’s also usually uncrowded.
 We’re in love with Andrea Mantegna’s The Dead Christ and the Three Mourners and Raphael’s The Marriage of the Virgin.
 We also always pay homage to Caravaggio and stop by his Supper at Emmaus.
 This is a later version of the subject (the first version is in the National Gallery in London) and was painted after the artist fled from Rome on murder charges.
 Mad Caravaggio is at the height of his powers in this painting, in our view.